sean-yeoh/simple_spark/README.md

 ### Why?

-The official gem is somewhat lackign in functionality, though with the demise of Mandrill it seems SparkPost may have decided to restart development on it.
+The official gem is somewhat lacking in functionality, though with the demise of Mandrill it seems SparkPost may have decided to restart development on it.

 But, not being in a mood to wait, and as we would have to write wrappers around all the functions we would need anyway, it seemed much easier to write the wrapper as a gem and allow others to use it too.